yurai-git/material-yu/docs/content/components/icons.md

 ### Translation

-To prevent icons from being translated by machine translation and breaking their appearance, the component automatically adds the `translate="no"` attribute to itself.
+The component automatically adds the `translate="no"` attribute to itself.
+This prevents icons from being translated by machine translation and breaking their appearance.

 **Example input:**